DanB91/Zig-Playdate-Template/README.md

 - Zig compiler that supports the "stage 2" self-hosted compiler.
 Tested on 0.11.0, but in theory should support 0.10.0.
 - [Playdate SDK](https://play.date/dev/) installed.
 - Binutils:
-    - `objcopy` is required to be in your `PATH` on macOS and Linux, while `arm-none-eabi-objcopy` is required for Windows.
+    - GNU `objcopy` is required to be in your `PATH` on macOS, while `arm-none-eabi-objcopy` is required for Linux and Windows.
-    - For macOS, install binutils via homebrew with `brew install binutils`.
+    - For macOS, install `binutils` via homebrew with `brew install binutils`.
-    - For Linux, install binutils in accordance with your distribution/package manager.
+    - For Linux, install `gcc-arm-none-eabi` in accordance with your distribution/package manager.
+For Ubuntu, install with `sudo apt install gcc-arm-none-eabi`.
     - For Windows, follow paragraph `3.1` in the [Playdate SDK documentation](https://sdk.play.date/1.12.3/Inside%20Playdate%20with%20C.html#_install_development_tools).

 ## Contents